 Generic mats can also be useful, and are available in various patterns, like a star map for sci-fi games, or grassy fields for wargames.
 Even just a plain black mat can be useful for keeping components in place and making cards and tokens easier to pick up.
 For RPG fans consider getting a mat showing an overland map of your GM’s campaign world of choice or a blank mat with a grid for drawing maps as you play.
 Companies like Inked Gaming specialize in neoprene mats and Game Toppers have branched out from not just making tables but also making mats for them.

 A cheaper alternative, great for miniature games or games where you aren’t picking up the components all the time, is a vinyl game mat.

-There are a ton of dice tower options out there from the Rube Goldberg like Modular Dice Tumblers from Broken Token to fold flat leather dice towers you snap together before use.
+There are a ton of dice tower options out there from fold flat leather dice towers you snap together before use, to highly detailed laser cut wood towers and 3d printed resin towers.
 Etsy is filled with dice towers, simple to complex, at all price ranges.

 For dice trays, I’m a big fan of the PU leather trays from Easy Roller Dice.
 They have a staging area to keep the dice between rolls and feature two rolling areas.
 I’ve also been tempted by snap dice trays that lay flat when not in use.

 Component Organizers – What I’m talking about here are things you can use while playing a game to keep the various components sorted and organized.

 While I’ll always be a big fan of using wooden bowls for component sorting there are a number of other things people have been using for component organization.
 Silicon muffin cups are very popular, as they are cheap and fold flat so you can just toss them into your game boxes.
 Another great option that can also be kept inside your game boxes is snap together rubber component bowls.